grafana/pyroscope/docs/sources/reference-pyroscope-architecture/components/ingester.md

 ### Replication

 By default, each profile series is replicated to three ingesters.
-Writes to the Phlare cluster are successful if a quorum of ingesters received the data, which is a minimum of 2 with a replication factor of 3.
-If the Phlare cluster loses an ingester, the in-memory profiles held by the head block of the lost ingester are available at least in one other ingester.
+Writes to the Pyroscope cluster are successful if a quorum of ingesters received the data, which is a minimum of 2 with a replication factor of 3.
+If the Pyroscope cluster loses an ingester, the in-memory profiles held by the head block of the lost ingester are available at least in one other ingester.
 In the event of a single ingester failure, no profiles are lost.
 If multiple ingesters fail, profiles might be